 Prior to becoming a co-founding partner of Lipsky Lowe, Doug and Chris Lowe worked together at the New York office of Seyfarth Shaw LLP, a premier nationwide labor and employment law firm.

 Doug is widely respected amongst his peers.
-New York Super Lawyer Magazine has named him a Super Lawyer for every year since 2011.
+New York Super Lawyer Magazine has named him a Super Lawyer for every year since 2011, including for 2018.
 No more than 2.5% of the lawyers in New York are named to this list.

 Doug has been Court-appointed class counsel in several class and collective actions, including Chime v.
 Peak Sec.
 Plus, Inc., No. 13-cv-470 (WFK) (VVP), 2015 U.S. Dist.
 LEXIS 131727 (E.D.N.Y.
 Sept.
 9, 2015) ; Donnelly v.
 Peter Luger of Long Island, Inc., 2:13-cv-1377 (E.D.N.Y.), Spencer v.
 No Parking Today, Inc., 1:12-cv-6323 (S.D.N.Y.), Stillman v.
 Read and Succeed, LLC, et al., 1:12-cv-3856 (E.D.N.Y.), Ceka v.
 PBM/CMSI Inc., et al., 1:12-cv-1711 (S.D.N.Y.), Sewell v.
 Allparking Management Inc., 1:11-cv-8039 (S.D.N.Y.), Gay v.
 Tri-Wire Engineering Solutions, Inc., 1:12-cv-2231 (E.D.N.Y.).

 Doug is an experienced trial attorney.
 For example, in August 2016, he represented a class of 400+ security guards in the class action Chime v.
 Peak Security Plus, Inc. (E.D.N.Y) and the jury found for the Class on all claims.